CiscoDevNet/appdynamics-eks-blueprints-addon/docs/MANUAL_STEPS_FOR_INSTALLING_THE_APPDYNAMICS_ADDON.md

 instances, storage, and networking, as well as high-level components such as DNS entries, SaaS features, etc.

-Terraform is used to automate the deployment of the AppDynamics Add-On for Amazon EKS Blueprints.
+Terraform is used to automate the deployment of the Cisco Cloud Observability Add-On for Amazon EKS Blueprints.
 Installation guides for your platform can be found [here](https://developer.hashicorp.com/terraform/downloads).